Mediation & Problem Solving

 Participants can bring an advisor or support person to the mediation, however, the advisor is not permitted to participate in the mediation.
 Advisors/support person(s) who do not abide by this or any additional ground rules set by the mediator will be asked to leave.

 E-mail studentconduct@stockton.edu to request or refer a case to mediation.
-A staff member from the Office of Student Conduct or Ombuds Office will respond.

 Anything!
 However, cases which involve threat of harm to self or others, use of illegal substances on campus, disclosure of illegal activity, or reports of child, physical, or sexual abuse cannot be mediated.
 Sexual misconduct cases may be eligible for mediation if all parties voluntarily agree to participate and it does not involve a full investigation and/or adjudication.
-If such information is disclosed during a mediation, it will be referred to the Office of Student Conduct, Ombuds Office, HR, and/or Campus Police for follow up according to University, local, state, or federal policy.
+If such information is disclosed during a mediation, it will be referred to the Office of Student Conduct, HR, and/or Campus Police for follow up according to University, local, state, or federal policy.

 The mediators are members of the Stockton community.
 All mediators attended an intensive training.

-Mediators will be assigned based on their neutrality, availability, and peer relevance, i.e. students will not mediate disputes between employees.
+Mediators will be assigned based on their neutrality, availability, and peer relevance, i.e., students will not mediate disputes between employees.

 picture-of-mediators